Monday, October 28, 2024

 I did not have any flat stepping stones available, and faux stepping stones looked too much like cement.
 So, I headed north to the Adirondack Natural Stone Company in Whitehall, NY to search for just the right stone.
 This stone yard is a vast area of granite, mostly expensive stones that are well out of my possibility to acquire.
 However, they have an enormous amount of waste and fragments which they were kind enough to let me explore.

-Locating a Hawthorne granite stone that would compliment my crushed granite, larger border stones, and the water basin proved challenging, but after several hours I located a stone that I though was perfect.
+Locating a Hawthorne granite stone that would compliment my crushed granite, larger border stones, and the water basin proved challenging, but after several hours I located a stone that I thought was perfect.
 It was small enough for me to pick up, needed no sculpting, and was not so large that it would detract from the basin.

-It's color and striations were exactly what I was looking for, and I acquired it for $21!
+It's color and striations were exactly what I was looking for, and I acquired it for $11!

 I decided to install it a bit off center, and across the lawn edging so that it resided in both the Tsukubia area and the lawn, giving it a more natural appearance.